 The ephemeral archival materials — photographs, programs, correspondence — of the Allentown Band have been painstakingly saved through the years, with the earliest items dating to the 1860s.

 Students learned the principles of archival theory while creating a standardized tool, a “finding aid,” that will allow the carefully preserved Band materials to be accessible to researchers worldwide.
+A finding aid is available at this link.

 Trexler Library at Muhlenberg College partnered with the Mu Xi chapter of Kappa Kappa Psi Band Service fraternity to digitize and publish the Band’s historical images collection, available and searchable online at this link.
 Digitization of these images was made possible by a development grant from the Consortium on Digital Resources for Teaching and Research from the Council of Independent Colleges.